 HSA 560 Health Services Administration and Policy.
+(3) fall and spring

-(3) F Introduction to organizational theory and management of complex organization within the historical and contemporary contexts of the U.S. public health.
+Introduction to organizational theory and management of complex organizations within the historical and contemporary contexts of the U.S. public health.

 HSA 561 Biostatistics.
-(3) F
+(3)

 Aspects of descriptive statistics and statistical inference most relevant to health issues, including data, rates, and confidence intervals.